bandprotocol/bandchain-docs-archived/docs/client-library/pyband/get-started.md

 )
 ```

-Besides from inputting bytes to calldata, oracle binay encoding (obi) can also be used.
+Besides from inputting bytes to calldata, oracle binary encoding (obi) can also be used.

 ```python
 # from pyband.obi import PyObi